 Here, you can specify additional restrictions on participation based on participation in sessions of other studies.
 This is defined using prerequisites and anti-prerequisites.
 Prerequisites are sessions that participants must have participated in in order to be allowed to participate in the current session.
 Anti-prerequisites are sessions that participants must not have participated in in order to be allowed to participate in the current session.
 To include prerequisites or anti-prerequisites, check the appropriate box and select a session from the available list.
 When you are satisfied, click “Next” to advance to Step 4.1.

-In this step, you can allow or disallow participants in the “New Session” by searching for their IDs found in the downloaded participant data (saved from previous sessions of the same study).
-Please note that, since participant IDs are saved when the participants have completed a session, Step 4.1 is applicable only if you are launching a “New Session” in addition to any existing sessions of the same study.
-If you are launching the very first “New Session” for your study, you can skip Step 4.1 and proceed directly to Step 4.2.
+In this step, you can allow or disallow participants in the “New Session” by searching for their IDs (found in the session data for previously completed sessions).
+Please note that, since participant IDs are saved when the participants have completed a session, Step 4.1 is applicable only if you have run previous studies.
+If you are launching your very first session, you can skip Step 4.1 and proceed directly to Step 4.2.

 In Step 4.2, you can specify eligibility criteria based on participants’ age, gender, language, and/or geographic location.
 Once you are satisfied with the demographic filters, you can advance to the “Next” step.